-From Sydney to Genoa - Lucky flea market finds, advanced technology and new research unearth sensat
+From Sydney to Genoa - Flea market finds, advanced technology and new research unearth sensations

 As noted Sydney art conservator David Stein began carefully taking from its frame Lloyd Rees 1957 painting of harbourside Woolwich bought by dealer Denis Saville for $94,500 at auction in August 2002, he turned to Savill saying, “What do you think?
 Is this going to be a boring old canvas underneath or has the good Lord smiled on you?”